architecture-first/boa-showcase/docs/programming/Concepts.md

 ## Built-in Gains

 Using the real world metaphors can lead to more robust and performant coding without losing the business logic within lots of technical details.
-For instance, the showcase application performs caching by using a metaphor that is easy to understand.
+For instance, the retail showcase application performs caching by using a metaphor that is easy to understand.

 ![](images/Concepts/boa-general-documentation-Concepts-Builtin-Caching.drawio.png)

 The developer can naturally code high performance code during initial development instead of waiting until there is a problem.
-For instance, the Merchant is coded to store highly accessed information in the Storefront (e.g. Redis cache).
+For instance, the Merchant is coded to store highly accessed information in the Storefront (e.g. cache).
 It can safely do this if the Merchants are the main accessors to the database for products.
 The Merchants will be aware of any inventory changes.

-If a Merchant cannot find a particular product in the Storefront, the Merchant can retrieve the product from the Warehouse (a.k.a.
-MongoDB database).
+If a Merchant cannot find a particular product in the Storefront, the Merchant can retrieve the product from the Warehouse (e.g. database).
 This is natural behavior and is something that an actual worker in the real world would do.
 This makes the logic and architecture understandable for both the developer and the user.